-There are various options open to employers to try and navigate through these times by offering more flexible ways of working where they can and often one of the most common routes would be to vary employment contracts.
+There are various options open to employers to try and offer more flexible ways of working where they can and often one of the most common routes would be to vary employment contracts.

 Variation of terms and conditions of a contract of employment is most often achieved by mutual agreement with the employee.

 The following options may be achieved through a variation of contract;

 - Reduction in hours either on a temporary or permanent basis

 - Variation to working patterns, to take into account childcare needs

 - Variation to pay – agreement to take a salary reduction given the financial pressures of the pandemic has caused

 - Agreement to work from home